 In February, Indian unveiled Appaloosa 2.0 at the 2020 Baikal Mile Ice Race in deepest, coldest Siberia.
 The reason?
 Testing the revamped racer in some of the harshest conditions on the planet.
 There may have also been a crazy urge to go through what Rocky Balboa did training to beat Ivan Drago in Rocky IV, but we didn’t ask.
 And now we have video of the whole experience to share with you.

 The 2020 Baikal Mile looks like some serious ice racing bidnezz.
-That’s probably why Indian Motorcycle and Workhorse Speed Shop are taking the Appaloosa race bike to said 2020 Baikal Mile.
+That’s probably why Indian Motorcycle and Workhorse Speed Shop are took the Appaloosa race bike to said 2020 Baikal Mile.
 It’s an extreme test of rider and machine on the ice surface of Lake Baikal, Siberia.

 The Baikal Mile first took place in March last year and is now set to become an annual fixture on the motorsport calendar.

 With specially prepared 1/8-mile and 1-mile ice tracks, teams challenged themselves to set speed records on a variety of specially prepared vehicles alongside stunt riding, drifting, drag racing, flat track and freestyle motocross.

 Brice Hennebert, creator of Appaloosa, looked forward to the challenge: “They didn’t speak any English, we didn’t speak any Russian, but as with all car and motorcycle enthusiasts, it was a really friendly atmosphere.
 Through hand gestures and pointing, we were able to communicate, help each other out and lend each other tools.
 That’s what I love about events like this, we’re all here for the same reason and we all want to share the fun and make sure everyone has a good time.”